-Spring is in the air, and we’ve even seen the sun a few times, which is a welcome sight given the strange and unsettling times we find ourselves in.
+Spring is in the air, and we’ve even seen the sun a few times, which is always a welcome sight after a long and grey winter.
 However, with spring comes insects!
 Fleas, ticks and mites; they’re all sharpening their fangs ready to take hold.
 And whilst flea bites can be a nuisance, and painful if your pet is allergic to them, they don’t pose as much risk as ticks do.

 Where do ticks live?

 Ticks usually live in grassy meadows, woodland dwellings or even in your own back garden.
 Basically all the lovely places you like to walk your dog, or that your cat likes to roam around in!

 Ticks can carry a bacteria known as Borrelia burgdorferi, which when transmitted to a host, can cause an infection known as Lyme Disease.